-- A. Career Placement or job preparatory course may be substituted for social studies credit. - B. Career Preparation may be taken anytime during grades 9-12 and repeated, as needed, for credit.
+- A. Career Placement or job preparatory course may be substituted for social studies and/or science credit. - B. Career Preparation may be taken anytime during grades 9-12 and repeated, as needed, for credit.
 This course must be taken prior to or concurrently to the first Career Placement course.
 It is recommended to be repeated with subsequent Career Placement courses.